brucdeng/ASL-recognition/README.md

 |[matplotlib](https://matplotlib.org/stable/users/installing/index.html)|2.1.1|
 |[Pillow](https://pypi.org/project/Pillow/)|10.0.0|

 Clone this repository.
 Then run the following command.
-If you are re-training the model with your own dataset, make sure to replace the file path for the tf.keras.load_model() function to the correct one for your model.
+If you are re-training the model with your own dataset, make sure to replace the file path for the tf.keras.load_model() function inside classifier.py to the correct one for your model.
 ```
 python classifier.py [FILEPATH TO INPUT IMAGE]
 ```